 |1||Absence of trust||Unwilling to be vulnerable within the group|

-The dysfunctions can be reformulated to give a positive direction.
-In order to come to a lively and performing team, the team should
+The dysfunctions can be rephrased to give a positive direction.
+To come to a lively and performing team, the team should

 |Layer||Try to achieve|